Covertech Fabricating v. TVM Building Prods. — patent — partial affirmance — Krause

 and acquiescence, and will vacate and remand as to damages.

 Beyond the merits holdings, the opinion also features notable appellate procedure rulings.
 The court held that the first-use test did not apply to manufacturer-distributor trademark disputes, but the losing party below never made that argument in district court nor even in its opening brief on appeal.
 Instead, the Third Circuit itself directed the parties to brief the issue.
-The court noted the manufacturer’s waiver, but said “it is necessary and appropriate for us to take up the question of the proper legal test because it is a purely legal question, the resolution of which is in the public interest” (citation omitted).
+The court noted the distributor’s waiver, but said “it is necessary and appropriate for us to take up the question of the proper legal test because it is a purely legal question, the resolution of which is in the public interest” (citation omitted).

 The court also opted to apply the correct six-factor test on appeal, instead of remanding to give the district court the first crack.
 It noted that application of the factors was “fully briefed, the parties have confirmed that they would not add to the record on remand, and our application of the test may provide helpful guidance to district courts.”